 Mnemonic Pin No. Name Description

-Power and the second
+Power

-v cc 40 Power Supply Input + 5 V power supply
+v {cc} 40 Power Supply Input +5 V power supply

-V SS 20 Ground 0 V reference
+V {SS} 20 Ground 0 V reference

-Misc.
+Misc. -

 MISC 22 Miscellaneous The DEND bit of the receiver control register (RCR) determines whether the MISC pin is an input or an output.
 When used as an input, a low level sets the end-of-message (EOM) bit in the transmitter control register.
 When used as an output, the MISC pin is general-purpose in nature and is controlled by bit 14 of the RCR.